m1ndflay3r/zsh_libmisc/man/libmisc/zmkfifo.md

 ------------------------------------

-note: spawned FIFOs will have perms 755
+*pawned FIFOs will have perms 755*